-The overwhelming majority of NICHOLS & SIMPSON organs use pallet-and-slider windchests.
-This time-honored technology, enhanced by several of Mr. Nichols' and Mr. Simpson’s unique modifications to its design, has proven to be not only most reliable but also most responsive to the demands placed upon it by the organist.
+Nichols & Simpson organs use pallet-and-slider windchests.
+This time-honored technology, enhanced by several of Mr. Nichols’s and Mr. Simpson’s unique modifications to its design, has proven to be not only most reliable but also most responsive to the demands placed upon it by the organist.

-When NICHOLS & SIMPSON furnishes a pipe organ for its client, we promise not only an instrument of highest quality, but also the periodic service and maintenance that will keep the pipe organ in optimum condition.
-No pipe organ will function perfectly for an unlimited period of time, but NICHOLS & SIMPSON is convinced that with the meticulous maintenance we provide, our instruments will afford perfectly reliable service for more than a century.
+When Nichols & Simpson furnishes a pipe organ for a client, we promise not only an instrument of highest quality, but also the periodic service and maintenance that will keep the pipe organ in optimum condition.
+No pipe organ will function perfectly for an unlimited period of time, but we are convinced that with the meticulous maintenance we provide, our instruments will afford perfectly reliable service for more than a century.

-We, the organbuilders at NICHOLS & SIMPSON are proud of the work we do, and we are grateful to the many musicians and music-lovers who have been so generous with praise for our work.
+At Nichols & Simpson, we are proud of the work we do, and we are grateful to the many musicians and music-lovers who have been so generous with praise for our work.